FAQ

 What about the breath?

 During the practice you breathe in and out through your nose, not through your mouth, unless stated otherwise.
-An old saying in yoga is: "you breathe with your nose, you eat with your mouth."
 If you improve your practice, you will notice that you learn to breathe longer and deeper, therefore you will experience the deeper effects.

 I am pregnant, which class is right for me?